ESCT - Understanding Employer Superannuation Contribution Tax

 Over- or Under-Deducting ESCT

-The rate for calculating ESCT is based on an estimate of the employee's total salary and wages from all sources, plus the employer contributions combined.
+ESCT is based on an estimate of the employee's total income from all sources, plus the employer contributions.
 An employer can ask the employee their estimated total income range for calculating ESCT, but the employee doesn't have to provide a definite figure.
-A miss-estimation can also occur when IRD includes earnings or income from other sources as part of 'total earnings', that the employee was unaware counted towards this amount.
+An end of year tax bill can occur when IRD includes earnings or income as part of 'total earnings', that the employee was unaware counted towards this amount.

 What other sources of income can an employee have?